-The fundamental concepts of inorganic chemistry including the physical and chemical properties of matter, atomic structure, chemical bonding, stoichiometry, the gas laws, solutions, acids and bases, redox reactions, and chemical equilibria.
+Shawsheen Science faculty in the students' regular academic schedule.
+This course covers the basic principles of chemistry, including metric measurement, properties of matter, atomic structure, chemical bonding, stoichiometry, and solutions with emphasis on the usefulness of the periodic table in predicting chemical behavior.
+This class is designed primarily for students with no previous chemistry courses.
 The laboratory includes an experimental study of the chemical principles.
-3 hours lecture/3hours laboratory.
-ISLOs: This course supports student development of Written and Oral Communications, Critical Thinking, and Quantitative Literacy.
 Students in this course will receive both high school and college credit.
 Students must meet the following pre-requisites to enroll in this course: Score of 480 or higher on PSAT or PSAT 10 Evidence Based Reading and Writing, a grade of 85% or better in Level 1, 2 or 3, 10th grade English, a grade of 80% or better in 10th grade Honors Algebra II or a grade of 90% or higher in Level 2 10th grade Geometry and 90% or higher in Level 2 9th grade Algebra 1, at least 3.0 high school grade point average, and teacher recommendation.